Appearance

 ABP_ShotgunAnimLayers).

-The base class already contains locomotion graphs, additive pose logic, inertialization nodes, etc. Inheriting preserves these and keeps your changes focused on data overrides.
+The base class already contains locomotion graphs, additive pose logic, and inertialization nodes.
+Inheriting preserves these and keeps your changes focused on data overrides.

 Step 2: Assign Item-Specific Anim Assets

-Motion ships with Lyra's animations for a pistol.
-You can use these to follow this guide if you do not have any fitting animations yet.
+Motion ships with Lyra's pistol animations as a reference.
+Use these to follow this guide if you don't have fitting animations yet.

 - Open your new